Things to Do

 See Photo Location

 Since its founding in 1846 the Library has collected, preserved, and interpreted the history, art, and culture of St. Louis and the state of Missouri.
-Our archive, rare book, manuscript, map and fine art collections encompass all aspects of Midwestern life from before the city’s founding to the present day.
+Our archive, rare book, manuscript, map and fine art collections encompass all aspects of American life from before the city’s founding to the present day.

 Information